Board of Trustees

 Corey L. Harrison ’03

-Corey Harrison, of National Harbor, Maryland, is Co-Founder and CEO of Flip Technology Corporation, an early-stage company on a mission to extend human potential through powerful artificial intelligence technology for businesses.
+Corey Harrison, of National Harbor, Maryland, is Co-Founder and CEO of Flip.ai, an early-stage technology company delivering observability intelligence to enterprises.

 Before founding Flip, Corey served as Senior Vice President and Chief of Staff to the Commissioner of the National Football League.
 Before the NFL, he worked at Kohlberg Kravis Roberts as a founding member of the innovation team and served as a White House Fellow to Defense Secretary Ash Carter, under which he also co-founded a new technology and innovation unit in the Pentagon and received one of the highest civilian medals.
 Before his federal service, he spent over 10 years, primarily focused on technology, across the enterprise software, financial services, telecommunications, and healthcare sectors.
 He graduated from Lehigh University in 2003, majored in Business Information Systems, and has an MBA from Yale School of Management and a Master of Science in Technology from Duquesne University.
 He is a Term Member of the Council on Foreign Relations and a member of the Lehigh University College of Business Dean Advisory Council.